EpicEric/duper/duper_website/docs/spec.md

 A fractional part is a decimal point followed by one or more digits.

-An exponent part is an E (upper or lower case) followed by an integer part (which follows the same rules as decimal integer values but may include leading zeros).
+An exponent part is an `e` (upper or lower case) followed by an integer part (which follows the same rules as decimal integer values, but may include leading zeros).

 The decimal point, if used, must be surrounded by at least one digit on each side.